 Pig is a collaboration that is written by Adam Mason and actor Andrew Howard who has been in everything that Mason has made since The Devil’s Chair.
 Constant frustration with finding funding has been a fuel that has fed back into a number of Mason’s other films.
 In the case of Pig, Mason and Howard decided to make a film that they shot rough, to take the material as far as they wanted and extend the middle finger to distributors by releasing the result online for free.

 Oh, and they also decided to shoot the film all in a single unbroken take – all except for a few shots where Andrew Howard leaves the compound at the end.
 This – the so-called ‘long shot film’, the idea where the entire film takes place essentially live all in one take with no cuts or edits – is a logistical challenge for a filmmaker that goes all the way back to Alfred Hitchcock’s Rope (1948).
-Only a handful of other films have been brave enough to try this – the likes of Timecode (2000), Russian Ark (2002), PVC-1 (2007), Cut (2010), The Silent House (2010), Silent House (2011), Fish & Cat (2013), Unfriended/Cybernatural (2014), Victoria (2015), King Dave (2016) and Red Mile (2016), before the genre was hilariously parodied in One Cut of the Dead (2017).
+Only a handful of other films have been brave enough to try this – the likes of Timecode (2000), Russian Ark (2002), PVC-1 (2007), Cut (2010), The Silent House (2010), Silent House (2011), Fish & Cat (2013), Unfriended/Cybernatural (2014), Victoria (2015), King Dave (2016), Red Mile (2016) and Crazy Samurai Musashi (2020), before the genre was hilariously parodied in One Cut of the Dead (2017).

 Pig could be a version of Adam Mason’s Broken, which all also took place outdoors and concerned a man who kept women prisoner, reconceived as a film that takes place in real time.
 Pig certainly holds you with the rawness of its opening as Andrew Howard snatches a woman escapee (Juliet Quentin-Archard), batters her with his forehead and then brings her dead body back to his open-air encampment, as all the while with savage irony a dating guru talks about the way to handle women on the radio.